-The Kimberley queen fern (Nephrolepis obliterata) is a lush evergreen plant native to Australia that is characterized by its large, gracefully arching, sword-shaped fronds.
+The Kimberley queen fern (Nephrolepis obliterata) is a lush evergreen plant characterized by its large, gracefully arching, sword-shaped fronds.
 Overall, the plant has an upright, bushy growth habit.
-These ferns can be successfully grown outdoors in warm regions, as container plants that are overwintered indoors, or as completely indoor houseplants.
+These ferns can be successfully grown outdoors in warm regions, as container plants that are overwintered indoors or as completely indoor houseplants.
 They have a fairly quick growth rate and are best planted in the spring.

 |Botanical Name||Nephrolepis obliterata|

 |Soil pH||Acidic, neutral|

 |Hardiness Zones||9–11 (USDA)|

 As with most ferns, the Kimberley queen fern needs consistent humidity and moisture to thrive.
 This can be difficult to find in the average household environment if you're growing your plant indoors.
 However, the ferns do take well to container growth.
 Just be sure to water regularly and provide supplemental humidity as needed.

 Furthermore, these plants don’t require regular pruning.
 However, removing any dead, damaged, or diseased fronds as they arise will help to encourage new and healthy growth.

 Kimberley queen ferns thrive in partial sun to low light conditions.
 When grown indoors, they do well next to a bright window in indirect light.
 Avoid harsh, direct sun as this can burn the delicate fronds.
 When grown outdoors, a shaded location that receives dappled sunlight is ideal.

 A rich, moist, well-draining soil mixture is ideal for Kimberley queen ferns.
 A standard potting mixture with added peat for additional drainage is sufficient.